Corymbia confertiflora: Taxonomy and naming

 The broad-leaved carbeen was first formally described in an 1859 manuscript by Ferdinand von Mueller who gave it the name Eucalyptus floribunda.
 The name E. floribunda was already in use (now Angophora floribunda) and when Richard Kippist entered Mueller's description in the Journal of the Proceedings of the Linnean Society, Botany, he changed the name to E. confertiflora.
 Under the rules of botanical nomenclature, the name is therefore attributed to Kippist, even though Mueller supplied the description.
 In 1995 Kenneth Hill and Lawrence Alexander Sidney Johnson changed the name to Corymbia confertiflora in the journal Telopea.
 The specific epithet (confertiflora) is derived from the Latin confertus meaning "crowded" and -florus meaning "-flowered", referring to the crowded flowers.

 Distribution and habitat

 Corymbia confertiflora is widespread in northern Australia and occurs from the Kimberley region of Western Australia, through the Top End of the Northern Territory and south-eastern Arnhem Land, then near-coastal areas around the Gulf of Carpentaria to near Townsville and the Kennedy River in Queensland.
 It grows in open woodland and forest on plains and levees, and is often associated with limestone.

+Traditional ecological knowledge

+Corymbia confertiflora is named 'boonbany' by the Gija people of the East Kimberley region of north-western Australia.